 Taking advantage of your physical footprint

-From Walmart and Macy’s to The Home Depot, the emergence of omnichannel e-commerce has paved the way for major U.S. retailers to use brick-and-mortar stores for speedier delivery, including same-day.
+From Walmart and Macy’s to The Home Depot, meeting the expectations like same-day delivery is vital.
+Therefore, the emergence of omnichannel e-commerce has paved the way for major U.S. retailers to use brick-and-mortar stores for speedier delivery, including same-day.
 Now, top retailers are leveraging physical store footprint, supported by same-day delivery resources, to quickly process returns, speed restocks and maximize revenue from resales.

 Smart retailers are harnessing the untapped potential of a more streamlined and convenient returns process.
 Rather than letting distressed inventory end up as waste, retailers stand to gain something out of their billion-dollar returns reality, reselling items at profit.
 Some are even starting to embrace returns as a way to truly differentiate their brand — leveraging the process to not only reduce costs, but build customer loyalty and create additional revenue streams.